14 Toxic Plants for Chickens To Avoid

 by Jodi Helmer

-Below is a list of 14 common farmstead toxic plants to your flock.
+Below is a list of 14 common farmstead toxic plants for chickens.
 Don’t feed them these plants or confine them in an area of the garden where these toxic plants are growing, as their appetites might get the better of them.
-Remember, this is far from a complete list; there are hundreds of plants that can be harmful to your chickens.
+Remember, this is far from a complete list of toxic plants for chickens; there are hundreds of plants that can be harmful to your chickens.
 Before opening the coop doors to let your flock forage, do your research to keep your chickens out of harm’s way.

 1. Apricots